 Any physical intervention used should be recorded as soon as possible after the incident by the member of staff and/or volunteer and reported to the Child Wellbeing and Protection Officer as soon as possible.
-This can be done by completing the Concern Recording Form and emailing it to Jamie.swinney@stenhousemuirfc.com.
+This can be done Recording completing the Concern Form and emailing it to by Blair.cremin@stenhousemuirfc.com.